 Where to Buy Mayfair Ride Wristbands (Prices, Dates & Locations in Toronto)

 Wristbands for Mayfair at Rosedale Park in Toronto can be purchased in advance from April 14 until noon on May 7, 2026.
 Unlimited ride wristbands for both days are available for $55 when purchased in advance, with one wristband covering the full weekend - no need to purchase separately for each day.
+When you arrive at Rosedale Park, simply bring your voucher to the designated Mayfair Ride Bracelet kiosk located at the park entrance to exchange it for a ride wristband.

 Advance purchase locations include:

-- Summerhill Market (Rosedale location, 446 Summerhill Ave, Toronto, ON M4W 2E4)
+- Summerhill Market (Rosedale location: 446 Summerhill Ave, Toronto, ON M4W 2E4)

 - Mooredale House (146 Crescent Rd., Toronto, ON M4W 1V2)